Selkirk (provincial electoral district)

-Selkirk is a provincial electoral division in the Canadian province of Manitoba.
+Selkirk is a provincial electoral district of Manitoba, Canada.
 It was created by redistribution in 1957 from part of St. Andrews, and has formally existed since the provincial election of 1958.
 It is named after the city of Selkirk, which in turn was named for Thomas Douglas, 5th Earl of Selkirk, who set up the Red River Colony colonization project in 1811.

+Division profile

 Selkirk is bordered to the east by Lac Du Bonnet, to the south by Springfield, to the west by Gimli, and to the north by Lake Winnipeg.
 Most of the riding's population is located in the city of Selkirk.
 Other communities in the riding include Belair and Grand Marais, and there is a significant amount of agricultural land in the riding as well.

+Demographics

 The riding's population in 1996 was 19,409.
 In 1999, the average family income was $51,605, and the unemployment rate was 8.30%.
 Health and social services account for 16% of all industry in the riding.

 Thirteen per cent of Selkirk's residents are aboriginal, while 8% are Ukrainian and 6% German.

+Political history

 The riding was safe for the New Democratic Party from 1969 to 2016, although the Liberal Party held the seat from 1988 to 1990.
 Former Premier of Manitoba Howard Pawley represented Selkirk from 1969 to 1988.

-The current MLA is Progressive Conservative Alan Lagimodiere, who was first elected in 2016 in the wave that saw his party win government.
-He is the first Tory to win the seat.